Razyapoo/Indoor-Positioning-System/Archive/Journal/software.md

   - in the dormitory I had bad light conditions
   - in school there is a big wall behind at distance 10 m.
 May be that is the reason?

+# April 2, 2024

+- Testing trained model: XGbooster.
+Even when trained on 1, 2, and 3 lines (7 lines in total starting and ending by papers, Video is /home/oskar/Documents/Master Thesis/Experiments/Experiment 02.25.24 - for neural network train/Experiment 1 - standing at each meter + half meter).

+On 3,5 meters model shows x = 2,29; y = 3,7; reference values are x = 2,25; y = 3,5
+Then it shows ( 2.42333 ,  1.95776 ) - predicted.
+When reference are (2.25, 2.0)

+- At the beginning, I tried to train a model based on the first frame of the standing segment.
+But it showed that this is not a good choice, because I am still moving at this point.

+- Then I decided to use middle frame to train a model.
+This helped.

+- But as further improvement, I need to try to fit model with 3 frames per segment: first, middle and last.

+- Prediction also depends on the detection box, therefore on the detection model, how it is precised.
+More data is used to train a model, more flexible model becomes , and is able predict unknown coordinates.

+- I have also observed that it is sufficient to train a model on the left half of the coridor, so it can predict y coordinated almost successfully on the right side of the corridor (middle paper line is deliminator).
+Unfortunatelly, when training on the half of coridor, there is no sufficient amount of data for x-axis to be successfully predicted.

+For example reference point is (3.08; 6.5); predicted is (2.17; 6,24); or reference point is (3.08 , 5.00), while predicted is ( 2.21943 ,  5.07038 )

+- Need also to try to place camera above, to see the scene from the above.
+This way pixel coordinates will chage more impressivly.